-(B) Examples.
-Examples of medical facilities include but are not limited to: birth center, blood/plasma collection facility, clinic, hospital, and laboratory (medical or dental).

-(i) A use providing only counseling services is an office use.

-(8) Office.

-(A) Description and characteristics.
-Office uses are characterized by activities that generally focus on business, government, professional, medical, or financial services and may have customers or clients visit the site on a regular basis.

-(B) Examples.
-Examples of office include but are not limited to: Examples of office uses include but are not limited to contractor's office, and office.

-- (C) Exceptions. - (i) (Reserved)

-(A) Description and characteristics.
-A planned unit development may include Commercial uses where such uses are authorized in the applicable zoning district.

-(10) Sexually Oriented Uses.

-(A) Description and characteristics.
-Uses are distinguished or characterized by an emphasis on matters or conduct depicting, describing or relating to nudity, sexual conduct, sexual excitement or sadomasochism.

-(B) Examples.
-Examples of sexually oriented uses include but are not limited to: adult entertainment center, adults-only bookstore or video store, and adults-only motion picture theater.

-(i) Massage and bodywork establishment is a General Retail Sales and Services use.
+- (B) Examples.
+Examples of medical facilities include but are not limited to: birth center, blood/plasma collection facility, clinic, hospital, and laboratory (medical or dental). - (C) Exceptions. - (i) A use providing only counseling services is an office use. - (8) Office. - (A) Description and characteristics.
+Office uses are characterized by activities that generally focus on business, government, professional, medical, or financial services and may have customers or clients visit the site on a regular basis. - (B) Examples.
+Examples of office include but are not limited to: Examples of office uses include but are not limited to contractor's office, and office. - (C) Exceptions. - (i) (Reserved) - (9) Planned Unit Development. - (A) Description and characteristics.
+A planned unit development may include Commercial uses where such uses are authorized in the applicable zoning district. - (B) Examples.
+See the uses described and specified in this section. - (10) Sexually Oriented Uses. - (A) Description and characteristics.
+Uses are distinguished or characterized by an emphasis on matters or conduct depicting, describing or relating to nudity, sexual conduct, sexual excitement or sadomasochism. - (B) Examples.
+Examples of sexually oriented uses include but are not limited to: adult entertainment center, adults-only bookstore or video store, and adults-only motion picture theater. - (C) Exceptions. - (i) Massage and bodywork establishment is a General Retail Sales and Services use.